Agripina Kundu

 She participated at the 2014 FIVB Volleyball World Grand Prix.

 On club level she played for Kenya Pipeline Company in 2014 after a company director offered her a permanent job at the end of a match.
 In the same year she began to represent her country at volleyball.

 She was chosen to represent Kenya at the 2020 Summer Olympics.
+Mercy Moim was chosen to captain Kenya's team.
+It was the first time that Kenya had qualified for the Olympics since 2003.
+It was a similar team to the one that competed at the 2019 FIVB Volleyball World Cup as it had eight players in common.
+These were Jane Wacu, blocker Edith Mukuvilani, Emmaculate Chemtai, Sharon Chepchumba, Mercy Moim, Leonida Kasaya, Lorine Chebet and Kundu.
+The team were trained additionally by Luizomar de Moura of Brazil.
 The team lost their first match against Japan in straight sets.